datahub-project/datahub/docs/advanced/browse-paths-upgrade.md

 After this one-time migration is complete, you should be able to navigate the Browse hierarchy exactly as you did previously.

+> Note that a select set of ingestion sources actively produce their own Browse Paths, which overrides the default path
+> computed by DataHub.
+We will be rolling out upgrades to each of these sources to produce the new Browse Path format.
+> In these cases, getting the updated Browse Path will require re-running your ingestion process with the updated
+> version of the connector.

 #### If you are producing custom Browse Paths